Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/using-security-controls.md

-# Module 3: Using security controls with global network policies ( Calico OSS resource )
+# Module 2: Using global network policies for security controls

 **Goal:** Leverage global network policies to segment connections within the AKS cluster.